 When looking at the world around you, what do you see?
 A world in need?
 A people worth saving?
 A generation worth serving?
-Once you see those things, then that is a start to know how to reach lost people for the kingdom of God
+Once you see those things, then that is a start to know how to reach lost people by doing work of an evangelist

 You may find it interesting to read a related post called Everyone from the Least to the Greatest Will Know the Lord!

 Refocus on Reaching People By Doing the Work of an Evangelist